-A smart investment in energy efficiency will save your household money in the long run and also increase your comfort – feeling warmer in the winter and cooler in the summer – but the initial cost is a common barrier for people to implement energy saving improvements.
+A smart investment in energy efficiency will save your household money in the long run and can also increase your comfort – feeling warmer in the winter and cooler in the summer – but the initial cost is a common barrier for people to implement energy saving improvements.
 Some people have the option of being able to pay upfront, and others do not.
-Depending on the project cost, you may need to consider financing a project over a few months or several years.
+Depending on the project cost, you may need or want to consider financing a project over a few months or several years.

 The Minnesota Housing Finance Agency has made low-interest home improvement loans available at fixed rates.
 Some of the loans have income limits, and some do not.
 Some loans are forgivable if you meet the eligibility requirements and live in the property for a designated amount of time.
 Their website allows you to search for lenders that provide these home improvement loans.
 Details are provided below.

 Several local communities offer low-interest home improvement loans in addition to the programs above.
 Check with your local town or county about options.
 For example, Ramsey County offers special deferred loan programs for income eligible households.
 Loans can be forgiven if the homeowner remains the home for 10 years.
 Some communities, such as Moorhead and St. Cloud, have Community Development Block Grant (CDBG) Loan Programs that can fund energy improvements.

 The Center for Energy and Environment, a non-profit organization, has a Lending Center that administers several loan programs that are supported by the State of Minnesota (including the Fix Up Program) and local communities.
 Loan amounts, eligibility, interest rates, whether the loan is secured by a mortgage or unsecured, etc. vary across programs.
 See an overview of their residential programs here.

 Some credit unions have also started offering solar loans.
 Here is a link to CU Green which is a partnership between a couple of credit unions and the University of Minnesota Institute on the Environment.